makersmakingchange/Makers-Making-Change/README.md

 ## About Makers Making Change
 <img src="https://raw.githubusercontent.com/makersmakingchange/makersmakingchange/main/img/mmc_logo.svg" width="500" alt="Makers Making Change Logo">

-Makers Making Change is an initiative of [Neil Squire](https://www.neilsquire.ca/), a Canadian non-profit that uses technology, knowledge, and passion to empower people with disabilities.
+Makers Making Change is a program of [Neil Squire](https://www.neilsquire.ca/), a Canadian non-profit that uses technology, knowledge, and passion to empower people with disabilities.

 We are committed to cultivating a network of volunteer makers who support people with disabilities in their communities through cost effective assistive technology.
 Check out our library of free, open-source assistive technologies.